 The two described trails are suitable for all terrain baby stroller

-We parked at parking number 2 near the visitors centre where there was a winter gear sale outside.
+We parked at parking number 2 near the visitor’s centre where there was a winter gear sale outside.
 Sentier Saint-Gabriel is a short and easy loop trail of 1.8km.
-We started the walk passed the visitor centre on the right where the path is going uphill (part of a road).
+We started the walk past the visitor centre on the right where the path is going uphill (part of a road).
 There are clear signs along the path to follow.
 Once you reach the covered picnic area, turn right to start the loop trail.

-After a lunch break we decided to do the second short walk, Petite-Duc.
+After a lunch break, we decided to do the second short walk, Petite-Duc.
 The walk starts on the left of parking number 2.
 The loop trail is very short, only 1.5km.
 The trail is also suitable for snow tracking shoes.
-The walk starts near a pond (Etang de la roche).
-Pass the pond and turn left to reach the kids playground, continue through into the woods (follow the signs for Petit-Duc) and you will find many mature tree indications and explanations.
+The walk starts near a pond (Etang de la Roche).
+Pass the pond and turn left to reach the kid’s playground, continue through into the woods (follow the signs for Petit-Duc) and you will find many mature tree indications and explanations.
 Once you finish the loop again at the playground, go back along the other side of the pond towards the parking area.